 Just like with any tax deduction, you’ll need to spend money to save money.
 Section 179 is not reason alone to make a capital purchase.
-However, for physicians who are focused on improving patient outcomes by investing in the latest technologies and innovations, Section 179 gives you an added reason to reach those goals before the end of 2020.
+However, for medical professionals who are focused on improving patient outcomes by investing in the latest technologies and innovations, Section 179 gives you an added reason to reach those goals before the end of 2022.

-Because every physician and practice are different, it’s always a good idea to speak with your tax advisor for more information and tax-related advice.
-Interested in learning more about EPAT/ESWT devices and integrating this innovative technology into your practice for improved patient outcomes?
+Because every medical professional and practice is different, it’s always a good idea to speak with your tax advisor for more information and tax-related advice.
+Interested in learning more about EPAT/ESWT/EMTT devices and integrating this innovative technology into your practice for improved patient outcomes?
 Contact us at any time.

 CuraMedix, the leading U.S. distributor of STORZ Medical devices, provides its partners with exceptional customer service, marketing guidance and technical support.
 The CuraMedix portfolio of products includes the radial pressure wave and focused shock wave devices and now MAGNETTOLITH, an EMTT device.